Round Burners with Flame Disc

 20‘‘‘ Odin burner of Carl Holy, Berlin

-The even larger burners with 20-25 lines needed a wider disc on their flame disc to be able to broaden the flame correspondingly and more effectively.
-These burners now had a considerably extended deflector at the top, so that it even protruded above the wick tube in some burners.
+In particular, the larger burners with 20-25 lines now had a deflector extended considerably upwards, so that it even protruded above the wick tube in some burners.
 The upper edge of the deflector was slightly curved inwards to direct the air onto the flame.
 As a result, the flame was first pushed inwards a little, only to be pulled apart like a basket immediately afterwards by the wide disc of the flame disc.
 All these measures had only one aim: to create an ever more intensive air contact with the flame.
-Due to the much wider flame, wider glass chimneys were now also necessary ("bottle-shaped chimneys"; see chapter on Glass Chimneys).

 Around 1890, the burners with the larger flame disc dominated the market.
 The early survey catalogues by Stoll and Goldberg list many such burners, which possibly represented the "non plus ultra" for burners of the time.
 Of course, almost all German burner manufacturers were again on the market with corresponding burners.